PhiliGuertler/pile-of-shame/ReadMe.md

 ## TODOs
 - Saving platforms entered by the user in a json file and retrieving them from there has to be implemented.
 The list/file should be initialized with a bunch of known platforms (see game_addition.dart)
 - cleanup code
+- Add a search
+- Add the option to select multiple platforms, etc. in the filters
+- Add Graphs and Analytics

 ## Known issues
 - Sometimes the app crashes at special keyboard-inputs like the arrow-keys or backspace when adding a game during debugging (sporadically)